-The College of Liberal Arts and Sciences currently uses two grade-point averages in auditing student degree progress and completion: the graduation (college) GPA and the all-University GPA.
+The College of Liberal Arts & Sciences currently uses two grade-point averages in auditing student degree progress and completion: the graduation (college) GPA and the all-university GPA.

-The University of Illinois at Urbana-Champaign uses a 4-point system of computation, and the system includes plus (+) and minus (-) grades as reflected in the following chart:
+The University of Illinois at Urbana-Champaign uses a four-point system of computation, and the system includes plus (+) and minus (-) grades as reflected in the following chart:

 At the end of each semester, a computation is made of both the semester and cumulative college GPAs on all credit hours applicable toward the LAS degree.

-By University policy, instructors are directed to submit grades for all freshmen at the end of the first eight weeks (midterm) of each semester.
+By university policy, instructors are directed to submit grades for all freshmen at the end of the first eight weeks (midterm) of each semester.
 These grades are not used in calculating the GPA; rather, they are intended to help students evaluate their progress in each course and to assist college and departmental advisors in counseling students about their academic program.
-After a suspension due to computer system issues, the practice of instructors submitting midterm grades for all freshmen is expected to be reinstated in 2006-2007.
 Be sure to consult instructors directly for any questions regarding student progress at midterm in each course.
 College deans and college and department advisors are also available to discuss student progress.

 Semester grade reports are posted to UI-Integrate Student Self Service.
-Discuss grade reports with academic advisers while planning one's degree program.
-Students are encouraged to share the report with their parent(s) or guardian(s).
+Discuss your grade reports with academic advisors while planning your degree program.
+You're also encouraged to share the report with your parents or guardians.

 Students who have questions regarding their semester grade in a course should confer directly with the instructor.
 Students who also believe the grade awarded is demonstrably improper by reason of capricious or arbitrary grading should confer directly with the instructor of the course or, if the instructor is unavailable, with the head of the department.
 Students who are unable through such discussion to arrive at a mutually agreeable solution may file a written appeal with the Capricious Grading Committee of the department offering the course.
 Prompt attention to these concerns is important.
 The appeal must be filed within six working weeks after the start of the next semester.
 Students may obtain the name of the committee chairperson from the departmental office.

-For further information, refer to the section § 3-107 of the Student Code.
+For further information, refer to §3-107 of the Student Code.

-You may log on to DARSweb for Students for direct access to your degree audit report.
+You may log on to the degree audit system for direct access to your degree audit report.
 This website lets you compare your proposed course schedule with what the audit designates as a shortage in degree requirements.
-In some majors, such as International Studies or Individual Plans of Study, you are required to complete a Major Plan of Study form before a DARS report can be generated.
+In some majors, you are required to complete a major plan of study form before a report can be generated.